patternlang/pattern-lang/docs/index.md

 * `Exclude` - Iterates over each value collection and calls the specified `Expression<T, Boolean>`, returning T when the expression is false.
-* `Sort` - Iterates over each value and sorts the data using the supplied Sorter<T> instance, returning the sorted data as a new collection of the same type.
+* `Sort` - Iterates over each value and sorts the data using the supplied `IComparer<T>` instance, returning the sorted data as a new collection of the same type.

 <a name="return-types"></a>